 Chair Ballard stated Downtown needs to be a leader in transportation and that this project includes a very large amount of parking.
 She indicated that she is concerned with the conflict of the project's two driveways and associated traffic lights along West San Fernando Street with bicyclists, given that it is a Better Bikeways Street.
 Planning and Public Works staff noted the site access points were limited due to constraints on other project frontages, including the pedestrian focus of the redesigned Park Avenue and the one-direction of South Market Street.
 The new traffic lights on West San Fernando Street would align with streets that currently end at the project site.
 Staff stated that given existing car volumes on South Almaden Boulevard, the applicant and staff coordinated on the best path forward to reduce the number of project curb cuts while preventing congestion on the surrounding streets.
-The project referred to the Better Bikeways Plan and conducted a Local Transportation Analysis which informed design of the project.
-Staff noted the traffic lights on West San Fernando Street were also necessary to support the project's loading areas along West San Fernando Street.
+The project referred to the Better Bikeways Plan and conducted a Local Transportation Analysis which informed design of the project's loading areas along West San Fernando Street.
 Public Works staff added that even with the reduction of parking spaces on the project site, the West San Fernando Street traffic lights would be warranted for the safe operations in this Downtown area.